Sri Surya Pahar: Excavations

-Archaeological Survey of India (ASI) started excavation works in Sri Surya Pahar in 1993.
-But the initial works were carried out for brief periods annually which, however, exposed startling relics including heads of deities with Karanda Mukuta, Kirtimukha, vestiges of stupa, terracotta mortar-pestle and vessels used in rites, designed tiles, Apsaras, Purnaghat, etc.
+The Archaeological Survey of India (ASI) carried out excavations in Sri Surya Pahar from 1992 to 2001.
+Initial works were carried out for brief periods annually which, however, exposed startling relics including heads of deities with Karanda Mukuta, Kirtimukha, vestiges of stupa, terracotta mortar-pestle and vessels used in rites, designed tiles, Apsaras, Purnaghat, etc.

-Excavations carried out in 1996 and 1997 hit gold when archaeologists discovered a Buddhist stupa along with monastery (vihara) which were estimated to belong to the 8th-9th century AD (contemporary to Paharpur stupa now in Bangladesh).
+Excavations carried out in 1996 and 1997 discovered a Buddhist stupa along with a monastery (vihara) which were estimated to belong to the 8th-9th century AD (contemporary to the Paharpur stupa now in the neighbouring country of Bangladesh).

-Excavations carried out in later years also yielded two temple complexes one of which was a brick temple complex aligned in north-south directions.
-These rectangular enclosure walls enclose the remains of several brick structures including the sanctum sanctorum and porch built in three substructural phases.
+Excavations carried out in later years also yielded two temple complexes.
+The first excavation carried out from 1999 to 2000 by G. C. Chauley and K. K. Muhammed found a brick temple, while the second excavation carried out by Syed Jamal Hasan from 2000 to 2001 found a panchayatana temple complex.
+The brick temple with a sanctum sanctorum (garbhagriha) and porch (mandapa) built during the Later Gupta dynasty or the early mediaeval period.
+The brick temple is enclosed by a rectangular wall with dimensions of 26.80 m by 17.80 m.
 The excavators also found a number of antiquities at the site most of which were terracotta tiles and plaques.
-Remarkable discoveries from the temple complex near the ancient tank include sculpture of Ganesha and Mahishasuramardini.
+Remarkable discoveries from the temple complex near the ancient tank include sculptures of the Hindu deities Ganesha and Mahishasuramardini.

+The panchayatana temple complex has a central temple and four smaller shrines all inside a quadrangular brick wall, with dimensions of 23.45 m by 41.80 m by 30.90 m by 49.20 m.
+The images of the 12 Adityas and other Hindu deities were found in this complex.
+The Vishnu image of the central temple is on display at the Assam State Museum in Guwahati.
+This temple complex was probably built in the 9th to 12th century AD period, as its shikhara (spire) was built in the Nagara style.

 In the southern foothills of Sri Surya Pahar, excavators found a stone-paved water kund with revetment walls.
-This type of ancient kund which can control the natural flow of water has been found at many archaeological sites spread over India.
-This kund found at Sri Surya Pahar was probably used to take bath and to perform other daily ablutions by the devotees and monks before going to worship the Jain god which was carved in the natural cavern.
+This type of ancient kund which can control the natural flow of water is found at many archaeological sites spread over India.
+This kund found at Sri Surya Pahar was probably used to take bath and perform other daily ablutions by devotees and monks before going to worship the Jain deities carved in the natural cavern.

-ASI founded a museum at the site to exhibit most of the antiquities unearthed from the excavation.
-Some of these 96 collections displayed at the site museum include stone sculptures of Gajasimha, Mahishasuramardini, decorated lion head, moulded fish, plaques of the human figure, mythical animals, kiritimukhas, amalaka fragment, decorated tiles of floral and geometric designs, etc.
+The ASI established a museum at the site to exhibit most of the antiquities unearthed from the excavation.
+Some of these 96 collections displayed at the site museum include stone sculptures of Gajasimha, Vidyadhara, Salabhanjika, decorated lion head, moulded fish, plaques of the human figure, mythical animals, amalaka fragment, decorated tiles of floral and geometric designs, etc.